Edwardian Hotels London history

 Radisson Edwardian Hotels become Radisson Blu Edwardian, London

-Scoff & Banter, Steak & Lobster and TRUNK restaurant brands launched
+Scoff & Banter, Steak & Lobster and TRUNK restaurant brands are launched.

-Announced plans to redevelop the Leicester Square Radisson Blu Edwardian hotel & Odeon Cinema site into a flagship hotel & cinema complex to open in 2019
+Plans are announced to redevelop the Radisson Blu Edwardian, Leicester Square hotel and Odeon Cinema site into a flagship hotel and cinema complex to open in 2019.

-May Fair Kitchen and Annayu restaurant brands launched
+May Fair Kitchen and Annayu restaurant brands are launched.

 Leicester Square hotel closes and the development of a new luxury lifestyle hotel begins.
 Due to open in June 2019.

-May Fair Bar undergoes extensive refurbishment and reveals a new look with new menus in September 2015.
+May Fair Bar undergoes extensive refurbishment and reveals a new look in September.

 The new Edwardian Hotels London brand is launched.

-May Fair Kitchen is reborn as a Mediterranean concept, showcasing an exquisite selection of Spanish and Italian small plates in May 2016.
+May Fair Kitchen undergoes refurbishment and is reborn as a Mediterranean concept in May.

-Scoff & Banter Covent Garden becomes Monmouth Kitchen - a sister restaurant to May Fair Kitchen - offering a contemporary selection of Italian and Peruvian small plates in August 2016.
+Scoff & Banter Covent Garden is transformed into Monmouth Kitchen - a sister restaurant to May Fair Kitchen - offering Italian and Peruvian small plates in August